winderica/KanColleSource/README.md

 # KanColleSource

-The source code of KanColle HTML5 version is written in `Typescript` and uglified by `uglifyjs-webpack-plugin`.
+The source code of KanColle HTML5 version is written in `Typescript` and bundled by `webpack`.

 ## Description